-A subpoena is an order issued from a court or an administrative agency, which compels the attendance of a witness and/or production of documents, at a particular time and location.
+A subpoena is a form order issued from a court or an administrative agency, which compels the attendance of a witness and/or production of documents, at a particular time and location.
 There are many different kinds of subpoenas, and their requirements vary depending on the nature of the underlying proceedings in which they are issued.

-- A. Witness If a subpoena calls for the appearance of a Research Foundation employee in connection with their work, the subpoena must be served upon that witness personally.
+- A. Witness In the event that a subpoena calls for the appearance of a Research Foundation employee in connection with their work, the subpoena must be served upon that witness personally.
 Immediately upon receipt of the subpoena, the employee must notify the Research Foundation Human Resources Department.
-The employee will be asked to forward a copy of the document to the Director of Human Resources.
-If the Director of Human Resources determines that legal counsel is necessary, an attorney will be provided at no cost to the employee.
-Employees shall never, in connection with Research Foundation business, contact any legal counsel without the express permission of the Chief Operating Officer and/or the Director of Human Resources.
-Research Foundation employees who must appear as a witness in connection with Research Foundation employment will continue to receive regular pay during the period of witness service. - B. Records If a subpoena calls for the production of documents, the subpoena shall be delivered to the Human Resources Department.
+The employee will be asked to forward a copy of the document to the Associate Director of Human Resources.
+If the Associate Director of Human Resources determines that legal counsel is necessary, an attorney will be provided at no cost to the employee.
+Employees shall never, in connection with Research Foundation business, contact any legal counsel without the express permission of the Associate Director of Human Resources and/or the Chief Operating Officer.
+Research Foundation employees who must appear as a witness in connection with Research Foundation employment will continue to receive regular pay during the period of witness service. - B. Records In the event that a subpoena calls for the production of documents, the subpoena shall be delivered to the Human Resources Department.
 If a subpoena is inadvertently accepted by someone outside of the Human Resources Department, the recipient must immediately contact the Human Resources Department and deliver the original document to the Human Resources Department no later than the end of the same business day.

-If the subpoena requests the production of employment records, the Human Resources Department will have the responsibility for responding to the subpoena.
-If the subpoena requests the production of documents other than employment records, the Director of Human Resources will coordinate a response to the subpoena in concert with the appropriate custodian of records.
+If the subpoena requests the production of employment records, the Human Resources Department will have responsibility for responding to the subpoena.
+If the subpoena requests the production of documents other than employment records, the Associate Director of Human Resources will coordinate the response to the subpoena in concert with the appropriate custodian of records.

-750 EMPLOYEE ASSISTANCE PROGRAM (EAP)
+750 FACULTY AND STAFF ASSISTANCE PROGRAM (FSAP)